Aar-J/FutureEngineers_6Nuts3Bolts/README.md

 Here are the principles we decided on:

 **Design and Construction**
+- Compact, able to maneuver past obstacles even at high speeds
-- Simplicity and practicality, a design appropriate for the challenge, not overly complex
+- Simple and practical, a design appropriate for the challenge, not overly complex
-- Modular, easy to assemble and disassemble
+- Modular, quick and easy to assemble and disassemble
 -

 **Electrical Systems**
-- f
-- f
+- Clean and orgranised, connections easy to keep track of
+- Reliable and safe, eliminate any chances of a short or circuit failure
-- f
+-

 **Logic and Programming**
 - f
 - f
 - f

-Based off these fundamental ideas, we aimed to conceptualize our entire robot
+Based off these fundamental ideas, we aimed to conceptualize our robot and

 Next, we immediately begain the prototyping and iteration process.

+Here are the designs we went through